NiGitaMyrGit/vis_assignment2/README.md

 `python3 logireg_cifar10.py -r custom/path/to/report.txt` or `python3 neural_cifar10.py -r custom/path/to/report.txt`
 The default path is default='out/neuralnetwork_report.txt' which means the classification
 ## 5. Results - discussion
 The accuracy of the logistic regression is 0.31 and 0.35 for the neural network.
-This is not overwhelmingly good results,
+This is not overwhelmingly good results.
+With longer training time and perhaps some data augmentation it might do better.